gosling-lang/streamlit-gosling/readme.md

   # user select a chromosome using streamlit select box
   chr = st.select('zoom to a chromosome', [str(i) for i in range(1, 20)])

-  # the visaulization will zoom to different chromosome based on users' selection
+  # the visaulization will zoom to different chromosome based on users' selection above
   st_gos.from_gos(
       spec=/****/,
       id='id',